IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

-but it's probably best to look at the last two columns: "No types Merklised", where the variations are purely due to term Merklisation and "Merklised, minimised", where terms are Merklised but types are discarded and names are replaced with De Bruijn indices with no extraneous data.
+but it's probably best to look at the last two columns: "No types Merklised", where the variations are purely due to term Merklisation and "Merklised, minimised", where terms are Merklised but types are discarded and names are replaced with de Bruijn indices with no extraneous data.

 Recall that the validator contained 10539 term nodes, of which only